Shengyis/ArchWslSettingUp/README.md

 cd ArchWslSettingUp
 ./settingup2.sh
 ```
 Shutdown WSL and reboot.
 Now you should login as normal user.
-Go to finish your packages setting (e.g. wolframengine, etc.).

 This ArchLinux will update everything every one week.
 Pre-installed packages are:
 ```